gaobingcug/RSAGAN/README.md

 * Description: This dataset included a part of 3× test sets, which were obtained from TanDEM-X and Sentienl-2.
 The dataset contains a total of 100 256*256 data pairs.
 Each data pair contains one complete DEM, one Mask and one RS image.
 Complete DEM, remote sensing images can be obtained from https://www.intelligence-airbusds.com and https://earthexplorer.usgs.gov/, respectively.
 * Download the dataset from the following link: [Baidu cloud disk](https://pan.baidu.com/s/12S4BwgRoJsZoD0uZrrkqGQ?pwd=lxum) (code:lxum)
 # Acknowledgement
-Thanks for the excellent work and codebase of TfaSR!
+Thanks for the excellent work and codebase of GateConv!